 As people we have this tendency to question God.
 And as I have discovered in a number of recent conversations one of the big questions is:

-Why God have you made us with the capacity to choose - to choose bad as well as good, to choose to follow you and your purposes or to reject you and turn away from you?
-Why didn’t you just make us incapable of choosing the bad and so obviate the evil we see in our world?
+Why has God made us with the capacity to choose – to choose bad as well as good, to choose to follow Him and His purposes or to reject Him and turn away from Him?
+Why didn’t He just make us incapable of choosing the bad and so obviate the evil we see in our world?

 Jesus himself promises:

-Just as you have ordained it to be.
+Just as He has ordained it to be.